 Flavonoids, phytonutrients, and antioxidants found in celery can be crucial in reducing cancer risk in people.
-Luteolin and apigenin, the two flavonoids present in celery, have shown positive results against pancreatic cancer cells.
+Luteolin and apigenin, its two flavonoids, have shown positive results against pancreatic cancer cells.
 Apigenin might also help deal with breast cancer cells.
 Another study found apigenin to have a protective quality when dealing with pancreatic tumors.

 3. Aid digestion

 Fiber provided by celery will keep the bowel moving smoothly, ensuring that it is clean and thereby reducing constipation.
-Just a cup of celery is enough to meet 6 percent of the daily fiber needs of the average person.
+Just a cup is enough to meet 6 percent of the daily fiber needs of the average person.
 The antioxidants in celery can help improve the stomach lining and make sure that the risk of gastric ulcers is kept to a minimum.
-The flavonoids in celery can be useful in inhibiting the growth of unwanted gut bacteria responsible for inflammation.
+Its flavonoids can be useful in inhibiting the growth of unwanted gut bacteria responsible for inflammation.

 4. Relieve heartburn